artificialsalt/405L3/README.md

 ## Usage

+**WARNING:** This code uses a modified version of cotask.py that must be put into the board flash.
+Using the base version of cotask.py from the ME 405 Support Library will cause an error.

 1. Modify the test parameters as desired in main.py.
 The relevant lines of code and their numbers are shown below.

 Gain/setpoint of motors: